2020PB/police-brutality/all-locations.md

 ### Police drive by spraying | May 30th

-While sitting in their cars, the policemen proceed to pepperspray the protestors in a drive-by fashion
+While sitting in their cars, the policemen proceed to pepper spray the protestors in a drive-by fashion

+tags: drive, vehicle, pepper-spray, spray

 id: mn-minneapolis-3